wagerfield/nuxt-stack/docs/readme.md

 Out of the box, the default `fancy` project template will add [~15kb of JavaScript (gzipped)][fancy-stats] to a [bare bones Nuxt app][benchmark-stats].
 This mainly comes from `lazysizes` **~7kb** and `webfontloader` **~5kb**.

 If you don't want to lazy load images or use custom webfonts you can disable these plugins and shed the extra weight.
-Some plugins like `webfontloader` and `vue-analytics` are only included when configuration options are present in the Nuxt config.
+Some plugins like `axios`, `webfontloader` and `vue-analytics` are only included when configuration options are present in the Nuxt config.
 For example, the `basic` project template doesn't use any custom webfonts so `webfontloader` isn't included in the [vendor bundle][basic-stats].

 All plugins that Nuxt Stack provides are fully configurable, so you can _opt-in_ or _out_ as necessary.